lix-project/lix/README.md

 # nix-eval-jobs

-This project evaluates nix attributes sets in parallel with streamable json output.
+This project evaluates nix attribute sets in parallel with streamable json output.
 This is useful for time and memory intensive evaluations such as NixOS machines, i.e. in a CI context.
 The evaluation is done with a controllable number of threads that are restarted when their memory consumption exceeds a